telerik/kendo-ui-core/docs/controls/scheduling/calendar/overview.md

         dateString: "2011/0/1" // formatted date using yyyy/MM/dd format and month is zero-based };

-## Disable Dates
+## Disabling Dates

-Kendo UI Calendar widget provides the functionality to disable certain days, such as weekends, national holidays, and others, which are not intended to be selected by the end user.
+The Calendar allows you to disable certain days which are not intended to be selected by the end user such as weekends, national holidays, and others.

+To disable a date, either:

+* Set an array, or
+* Add a function.

 ### Set an Array

-One way to disable a date is by setting an array.
-List the days that need to be disabled by using the first letters from their names in English.
+When you set an array, list the days that need to be disabled by using the first letters from their names in English.

 ###### Example